 On the South Island, Duvaucel’s gecko would be exposed to the full force of the Ice Age, contracting into and expanding out of northern and southern refugial utopia with the movement of vast ice sheets that developed on the freshly formed Southern Alps.
 Populations were further isolated on offshore islands in Cook Strait like castaways, as sea levels rose at the end of the Ice Age.
 In the North Island, it was a tale of two different worlds – deep lineages resided in remote and rugged areas like Waitomo and Northland, and old islands such as Poor Knights and Great Barrier, compared to shallow lineages on other offshore islands that were connected to the North Island by now drowned runways, that until relatively recently were high and dry.

 Far from forgotten on a museum shelf amongst the giants and leviathans that steal people’s hearts and attention, these smallest of bones are starting to reveal the biggest of secrets.
-Secrets that will no doubt change what we know of Aotearoa’s herpetofauna.
+Secrets that will no doubt change what we know of the herpetofauna of Aotearoa.
 I say, bring it on.

 Explore our resources on reptiles and amphibians in this introductory article.